-We are building on this process to embed research and participatory practices into our way of working.
+We want to build on this process.
+We want to embed research and participatory practices into our way of working.
 Our next projects feature a small-scale redevelopment of a natural history display about fungi and vegetation, and a dinosaur temporary exhibition, both involving young people in co-curating the displays.
 We want to test some of the questions that have arisen through our projects to date.
 We'd like to explore the benefits of working with young people to co-curate displays, and find a common set of approaches to apply to future re-displays.